 3.5.
 The role of voluntary health insurance (VHI)

 The ratio of the voluntary health insurance in private expenses varies throughout years (Figure 3.9).
 Introduction of MIP by the state in 2007 supported development of the private health insurance market.
-State allocations for the health insurance have been transferred to private insurance companies for administration that became the buyers of the medical services for the targeted population.
+In 2007-2014, State allocations for the health insurance have been transferred to private insurance companies for administration that became the buyers of the medical services for the targeted population.

 Figure 3.9: Voluntary Health Insurance as % of private spending on health